 - Discuss the safety and effectiveness of VLCD

-- Identify the nutrient deficiencies expected based on the anatomical changes created by the bariatric surgery
+- Identify the nutrient deficiencies expected based on the anatomical changes created by the various bariatric surgeries and the vitamin and mineral recommendations for patients who have undergone bariatric surgery

 - Identify the types and amounts of foods likely to produce problems in severely obese individuals who have received bariatric surgery